Recreational and Non-Commercial Fishing in the Pacific Islands

 National Saltwater Angler Registry: Federal law requires certain Hawai‘i fishermen (including spearfishermen) to register.
 Registration is not required if you only fish in freshwater, are under 16 years old, fish only on licensed charter boats, fish only in state waters, or are fishing under a valid commercial marine license.

-Main Hawaiian Islands Non-commercial Bottomfish Permit: Required permit for non-commercial bottomfish fishing in federal waters in Hawai’i, unless you have a commercial marine license.
+Main Hawaiian Islands Non-commercial Bottomfish Permit: Required permit for non-commercial bottomfish fishing in federal waters in Hawaiʻi, unless you have a commercial marine license.

 Charter/For-Hire Fishing

 The Pacific Islands Region has many well-established for-hire recreational fishing opportunities available through deep-sea charter boats, guided reef fishing, and eco-tourism.
 The majority of these services operate in the main Hawaiian Islands.
 American Samoa, the Commonwealth of the Northern Mariana Islands, and Guam have smaller fishing charter industries to meet tourism demands.
+We encourage you to make sure the charter is a responsible and licensed company before booking.

-Current Projects
+Collaborative Projects

-With help and input from fishermen; local, state, and territorial agencies, the Western Pacific Fishery Management Council, and other partners, we have identified a list of goals to address the needs of the various recreational fishing communities of the Pacific Islands.
+With help and input from fishermen; local, state, and territorial agencies, the Western Pacific Fishery Management Council, and other partners, we have identified a list of goals to address the needs of the various non-commercial fishing communities of the Pacific Islands.
 Some of these planned efforts include:

 - Improved data collection